-43. (1) Every juror who, in obedience to a summons in that behalf, attends at the High Court for the trial of a civil proceeding, shall be entitled to be paid at such rate as may be prescribed by rules made by the Governor in Council.
+- 43. (1) Every juror who, in obedience to a summons in that behalf, attends at the High Court for the trial of a civil proceeding, shall be entitled to be paid at such rate as may be prescribed by rules made by the Governor acting on the advice of Cabinet.
 Any such rules may prescribe different rates of payment for common jurors and for special jurors, and may prescribe scales for the payment of expenses incurred in travelling to the court and for accommodation overnight necessarily involved by reason of duty as a juror.

-(2) Where a juror attends the court as mentioned in subsection (1), but is not sworn for the trial of a proceeding, he shall be entitled to receive expenses incurred for travelling in respect of the first day's attendance only.
+(Amended by Act 9 of 2011) - (2) Where a juror attends the court as mentioned in subsection (1), but is not sworn for the trial of a proceeding, he shall be entitled to receive expenses incurred for travelling in respect of the first day's attendance only.